 - Explore connections, collaborators, related work and more

-My general interests are in the literary culture of England from the end of the 9th to the 12th century: that is from the time of Alfred the Great to the time of William of Malmesbury and Geoffrey of Monmouth.
-In particular, I am interested in poetry and history-writing in Old English and Latin during this period.
-My research is situated at the intersection of literary study with intellectual, social and political history.
-In a series of articles and a monograph, I have been concerned with the development of notions of 'fiction' and 'history', the social role of poetry, orality and literacy, the role women and courts played in high medieval literary culture, continuities across the Conquest, connections with the Continent, and the multilingual nature of the literature of England.
-My work stresses the international nature of English literature (including historiography) well before the Conquest, and draws attention to the key role England plays in the flourishing of European literary culture in the High Middle Ages.
+Elizabeth Tyler is Professor of Medieval Literature.
+Her research and teaching focuses on the literary culture of England from the 9th to the 12th century: that is from the time of Alfred the Great to the time of William of Malmesbury and Geoffrey of Monmouth.
+Situated at the intersection of literary study with intellectual, social and political history, her work stresses the international nature of English literature and draws attention to the key role England plays in the flourishing of European literary culture across the early and high Middle Ages.